The job specification details the knowledge, skills and abilities your candidates need to perform effectively in a role.

 Consult with key stakeholders to agree on the content for the job specification.

-Health service managers are usually the subject experts.
+Health service / hiring managers are the subject experts.
 Their input will make sure it reflects the requirements and standards of the role and profession.

 This person or group will: